Skip to navigation Skip to content

 Your specific application will dictate the requirements needed for your conductive gasket, but that doesn't mean it will always be an obvious choice.
 Here are some factors to consider when deciding between the two:

-• Compression Requirements: Conductive elastomer gaskets are better suited for environments that require higher degree of compression for longer periods of time.
-They’re also a better choice for sealing surfaces that are uneven or rough.
+1. Compression Requirements: Conductive elastomer gaskets are better suited for environments that require a higher degree of compression for longer periods of time.
+They're also a better choice for sealing surfaces that are uneven or rough.
 Conductive fabric gaskets, on the other hand, are more compressible and can conform better to surfaces with less compression force.
+This low compression characteristic makes fabric-over-foam gaskets ideal for applications where minimal closure force is available.

-• Space and Weight Constraints: If space and weight are a concern, when you’re heading to space for example, the conductive fabric gaskets are thinner and lighter making them a better choice.
+2. Space and Weight Constraints: If space and weight are a concern, when you're heading to space for example, the conductive fabric gaskets are thinner and lighter making them a better choice.
+The foam core in fabric-over-foam gaskets contributes to their lightweight nature while still providing excellent EMI shielding properties.

-• Environmental Factors: Conductive elastomer gaskets are typically more forgiving (and effective) when it comes to extreme temperatures, moisture, and other environmental factors.
+3. Environmental Factors: Conductive elastomer gaskets are typically more forgiving (and effective) when it comes to extreme temperatures, moisture, and other environmental factors.
+However, some fabric-over-foam gaskets can be treated with special coatings to enhance their environmental resistance.

-• Customization: Conductive elastomer gaskets are easily customizable, while fabric-over-foam gaskets are typically available in standard sizes and shapes (which is great for rapid production).
+5. Customization: Conductive elastomer gaskets are easily customizable, while fabric-over-foam gaskets are typically available in standard sizes and shapes (which is great for rapid production).
+However, custom gaskets can be manufactured to meet specific requirements when needed.

 The choice between the two really comes down to the specific requirements of the application.
 Working with a trusted manufacturing partner such as Modus can significantly alleviate any headaches associated with analysis paralysis in the design phase.